 - Sustainable Systems

-Students pursuing an M.L.A. degree choose from two tracks:
+Students pursuing an Landscape Architecture MLA degree choose from two tracks:

 The hallmark of the SNRE master's program is its interdisciplinary focus.
 This focus can be extended even further through the pursuit of a dual degree.
 Because the school is part of one of the greatest research universities in the world, the options are many.
 Each natural resources and environment field of study provides an excellent foundation for earning a dual degree.

-SNRE offers a Ph.D. degree in Natural Resources and Environment (NRE) and a Ph.D. in Landscape Architecture.
-Both curricula are research-based and support the pursuit of either a highly focused course of study or one that broadly addresses complex, interdisciplinary issues.
+SNRE offers a PhD in Natural Resources and Environment (NRE).
+The curriculum is research-based and support the pursuit of either a highly focused course of study or one that broadly addresses complex, interdisciplinary issues.
 The NRE doctoral program has two primary tracks: Resource Ecology Management, with an ecology and science focus; and Resource Policy and Behavior, with a social science focus.
-Areas of specialization within the Ph.D. in NRE are reflective of faculty research interests and parallel the six fields of study identified in the M.S. program.
+Areas of specialization within the PhD in NRE are reflective of faculty research interests and parallel the six fields of study identified in the MS program (listed above).

-The school administers three graduate certificate programs: Industrial Ecology, Spatial Analysis, and Environmental Justice Certificate programs may be pursued by current University of Michigan graduate students who are enrolled in a degree-seeking program, or individuals who have received a University of Michigan post-baccalaureate degree within the last five years.
+SNRE administers three graduate certificate programs that may be pursued by current University of Michigan graduate students enrolled in degree-seeking programs, or individuals who have received a University of Michigan post-baccalaureate degree within the last five years.
+These include:

-Program in the Environment's popularity increases each year.
-Its curriculum features prerequisite and core requirements as well as a field experience and specialization requirements.
-For more information, visit Program in the Environment.
+PitE's popularity increases each year.
+Its curriculum features prerequisite and core requirements, as well as a field experience and specialization requirements.
+For more information, visit the Program in the Environment website.